chrisshiplet/html5quickstart/README.md

 Feel free to modify and use in your projects as you wish, although a link to [my site](http://nearengine.com) or the [GitHub repo](http://github.com/nearengine/html5quickstart) is always appreciated.

 ##Minor Changelog

+###0.9.2

+This version converts the breakpoints to ems and is tagged for the final 0.9.x download.
+Future versions will break compatibility and no additional support for 0.9.x will be provided.

 ###0.9.1